RBSC/Vertilyzer/readme.txt

  - Daewoo CPC 400 and 400S
  - Sony F500, F700 and F900

-The Model B adapter comes with the special bracket to activate the power switch on Sony MSX computers.
-Both adapters come in 2-color 3D-printed cases.
+The Model B adapter is supplied with the special bracket to activate the power switch on Sony MSX computers.
+Both adapters are designed in 2-color 3D-printed cases.
 The cases have screw holes, but they are designed to be closed firmly without screws.
 The circuit board may a bit wobble inside the case - this is done on purpose, to allow stressless inserting of the adapter into the cartridge slot.

 Each board must have a "key" to ensure that cartridges are inserted correctly.
 It is recommended to use male brass hex